gaelfoppolo/gaelfoppolo.com/_drafts/decoding-array-gracefully.md

     }
 }
 ```

+The second step

+a way to use a choosen strategy to apply when encountering an invalid element while decoding.
+Two possible state: .

 Now, we wish to apply the strategy when processing a collection.
 To do this, we have to create a new method in `KeyedDecodingContainer`.